 The menu at Early Girl Eatery is seasonal to enjoy and for them to better utilize the local ingredients.

-They have been opened for almost two decades.
+They have been open for almost two decades.

 They have three different restaurants scattered around Asheville, so there is no excuse for you not to make it one!